zulip/zulip/README.md

 # Zulip overview

-Zulip is a powerful, open source group chat application that combines the immediacy of real-time chat with the productivity benefits of threaded conversations.
+Zulip is a powerful, open source real time group chat application that combines the immediacy of real-time chat with the productivity benefits of threaded conversations.
 Zulip is used by open source projects, Fortune 500 companies, large standards bodies, and others who need a real-time chat system that